HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 6.3.0 </span> Prefetch Role
 {:.no_toc}

 For technical implementers, the intended role of prefetch is to improve the CDS service performance.
-This is achieved by minimizing network calls by the CDS service to external resources such as a FHIR server.
-When a client program subscribes to PDDI CDS service, the service MUST return a prefetch specification in the response.
+This is achieved by minimizing CDS service network calls to external resources such as a FHIR server.
+When a client program subscribes to the PDDI CDS service, the service MUST return a prefetch specification in the response.
 This specification identifies resources that the PDDI CDS service SHOULD receive upon request.
-As is described below, the prefetch requirements are different for `medication-select` and `medication-prescribe` services.
+As described below, the prefetch requirements are different for `medication-select` and `medication-prescribe` services.
 The ideal scenario for both implementations and services is to send prefetch data with the CDS Hooks request.
 The implementor has flexibility on when and how to fulfill the prefetch templates (e.g., data in EHR memory or server call), which will likely result in a solution that reduces the burden of the server and improves the CDS service efficiency.
 If the CDS service does not receive prefetch data in the request it MUST query the server via network call.

 # <span style="color:silver"> 7.0.0 </span> Warfarin + NSAIDs